 Filmmakers Alexander Payne, Ashutosh Gowarikar, Asif Kapadia, Guneet Monga, Mira Nair and Vikramaditya Motwane; actors Ayushmann Khurrana, Bhumi Pednekar, Naseeruddin Shah, Nawazuddin Siddiqui, Pankaj Tripathi, Rajkumar Rao, Taapsee Pannu and Vicky Kaushal; writers Anuja Chauhan, Ashwin Sanghi, Emma Donoghue and Tom Perotta; musicians Ankur Tewari, Brodha V, Naezy, Prateek Kuhad, Ritviz and Vidya Vox; and content creators Bhuvan Bam, Dolly Singh, Kusha Kapila and Prajakta Koli have been part of IFP over the years.

-The festival, held online in 2020 and 2021, is returning to its in-person format in 2022.
-Actors Tahir Raj Bhasin and Vidya Balan, content creators Leeza Mangaldas and Rachana Ranade, photographer Raghu Rai, and musicians Aditya A., Anyasa and Sriya Lenka are among the speakers this year.
+The festival, held online in 2020 and 2021, returned to its in-person format in 2022.
+Actors Tahir Raj Bhasin and Vidya Balan, content creators Leeza Mangaldas and Rachana Ranade, photographer Raghu Rai, and musicians Aditya A., Anyasa and Sriya Lenka were among the speakers at the event in 2022.